sillygoose/cs_esphome/README.md

     pip3 install -e .
 ```

 2. Rename the `example.secrets.yaml` file to `secrets.yaml`, if you plan on using secrets.
-The `secrets.yaml` file is tagged in the `.gitignore` file and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as **multisma2** will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).
+The `secrets.yaml` file is tagged in the `.gitignore` file and will not be included in the repository but if you wish you can put `secrets.yaml` in any parent directory as **esphome** will start in the current directory and look in each parent directory up to your home directory for it (or just the current directory if you are not running in a user profile).

     Edit `esphome.yaml` and `secrets.yaml` to match your site, you will need the IP address for the CS24 and the login credentials.
 If interfacing to InfluxDB you need the host address site name, bucket, and login credentials.